sgmark3/Analysis-of-networks-constructed-from-flight-data/README.md

 The data that is used in the analysis is from the following website: https://www.transportation.gov/policy/aviation-policy/domestic-airline-consumer-airfare-report

+The tools used for the project are the following:
+1) python and jupyter notebook
+2) networkx package
+3) pandas
+4) wolfram mathematica
+5) Exploratory to scrap data from wikipedia
+6) Google OR Tools

 Some other sources of datasets on flights and commerical aviation:

 1) A database on flights with over 10,000 airports worldwide: https://openflights.org/data.html#airline